zydou/arti/web/docs/contributing/for-developers/config-options.md

     -   **Examples:**
         -   For a basic bridge, a typical line might look like `"192.0.2.83:80 $0bac39417268b96b9f514ef763fa6fba1a788956"`.
         -   For a pluggable transport, it might be more complex, like `"obfs4 bridge.example.net:80 $0bac39417268b69b9f514e7f63fa6fba1a788958 ed25519:dGhpcyBpcyBbpmNyZWRpYmx5IHNpbGx5ISEhISEhISA iat-mode=1"`.
     -   **Note:** Bridges are beneficial for circumventing network censorship and can be essential for users in restrictive environments.
+Listing a bridge will have no effect unless `bridges.enabled` is true, and unless that bridge's pluggable transport (if any) is provided.

 ##### Subsection `[[bridges.transports]]`